REFEDS/MRPS/mrps.md

 This document describes the metadata registration practices of the Federation Operator with effect from the publication date shown on the cover sheet.
 All new entity registrations performed on or after that date SHALL be processed as described here until the document is superseded.

-This document SHALL be published on the Federation website at: ``<url>``.
+This document SHALL be published on the Federation website at: *_`<url>`_*.
 Updates to the documentation SHALL be accurately reflected in entity metadata.

 An entity that does not include a reference to a registration policy MUST be assumed to have been registered under an historic, undocumented registration practice regime.
 Requests to re-evaluate a given entity against a current MRPS MAY be made to the Federation helpdesk.

 ## 3. Member Eligibility and Ownership

+> *Review and remove this box of text before submitting your MRPS*
+>
 > This section should describe the process by which the Federation establishes member eligibility.
 HOW members join is probably already documented in the Federation Policy, and this can be referenced here.
 The MRPS should provide more detail about WHAT the Federation does to manage and restrict membership.
 >
 > Readers will be looking to understand how organisations become members of your Federation, how you carry out any specific checks on these organisations and whether you permit any exceptions to these processes, such as outsourcing arrangements.